Kailyn Lowry Relationship: ‘Teen Mom’ Star Wants To Run From Her Problems

 What do you think of Kailyn Lowry’s tweet about wanting to run from her problems?
 Are you surprised that she wants to avoid the issues in her life?

-[Featured Image by Jonathan Leibson/Getty Images for Star Magazine]
+[Featured Image by Jonathan Leibson/Getty Images for Star magazine]